-- 1. The School Adult Representative (SAR) scheme aims to support schools in balancing the numerous competition opportunities for students and managing staff resources.
+- The School Adult Representative (SAR) scheme aims to support schools in balancing the numerous competition opportunities for students and managing staff resources.
 SAR should be parents/legal guardians of one of the participating student-athletes in the session. - 2.
 Schools may appoint suitable SAR as Team Managers for the sports listed.

-a) Bowling g) Sailing
+a) Badminton (Junior Div) g) Swimming

-b) Canoeing h) Shooting
+b) Bowling h) Table Tennis (Junior Div)

-c) Fencing i) Swimming
+c) Golf i) Taekwondo

-d) Golf j) Taekwondo
+d) Gymnastics 1 j) Tennis (Senior and Junior Div)

-e) Judo k) Track & Field
+e) Rope Skipping k) Track & Field

-f) Gymnastics 1 I) Wushu
+f) Sailing I) Wushu

-1 For Artistic Gymnastic and Trampoline, SAR may only be appointed by schools that do not offer Gymnastics as a CCA.
+1 For Artistic Gymnastic, SAR may only be appointed by schools that do not offer Gymnastics as a CCA.
 They may be deployed to manage up to a maximum of 3 student athletes for each distinct competition of the sport.

 - 3. SAR may be deployed to manage up to a maximum of 3 student-athletes for each session of the sport. - 4.
 When there is more than one student-athlete in a session, SAR should be supported by parent chaperones (PC) who should be parents / legal guardians of the participating student-athletes.
 PC should accompany their own children to and from the competition venue and be responsible for their children's safety and well-being throughout the competition. - 5.
 SAR are encouraged to be trained in first aid. - 6.
-When appointing SAR, schools should: - Appoint an Education Officer (EO) as the School Coordinator, to serve as liaison between the SAR and the NSGOC. - Arrange and conduct a briefing for the SAR on their duties including: - SSSSC General and Sport-Specific Rules and Regulations - Safety protocols - Roles of TMs (Refer to Annex G) - o Other school-specific SOPs or requirements - Be represented by 1 SAR per session only. - Ensure that PC are present to oversee their own children's / ward's safety and wellbeing when the SAR is on duty. - Issue the SAR Letter of Appointment (Refer to Annex F1) endorsed by the School Principal.
+When appointing SAR, schools should: - Appoint an Education Officer (EO) as the School Coordinator, to serve as liaison between the SAR and the NSGOC. - Arrange and conduct a briefing for the SAR on their duties including: - o SPSSC General and Sport-Specific Rules and Regulations - Safety protocols - o Roles of TMs (Refer to Annex G) - Other school-specific SOPs or requirements - Be represented by 1 SAR per session only.

+- Ensure that PC are present to oversee their own children's / ward's safety and well-being when the SAR is on duty. - Issue the SAR Letter of Appointment (Annex H1) endorsed by the School Principal.